6 Art Gallery Essentials for Artists

 3. Highlight Your Best Work

 In my seminar on approaching galleries, I highly recommend editing your collection down to its strongest works.
 In all likelihood, unless you’re quite well established, an art gallery won’t carry more than one genre of your work at the beginning of your partnership.
-For example, if you’re most passionate about portraits and still lifes, don’t include landscapes and wildlife — even if you paint them occasionally — in your presentation to a gallery.

 Since growth as an artist is natural, should an earlier work no longer represent your current accomplishments, I recommend removing it.
 Paintings that are decades old may still be relevant to your current work, but if they’re not, my motto is, “Promote the best, hide the rest.”